 The Greater Newcastle Future Transport Plan30 proposes a regional bike network to support travel by bike across the region.
 Lake Macquarie City Council and CN have collaborated in defining a draft principal bicycle network across the LGAs, to connect key destinations (such urban centres, major parks and recreation areas).
 This will be further refined in conjunction with Transport for NSW.
 In Newcastle, it is envisaged that all nominated regional routes and key connectors between them will be part of the principal bike network.

 Maps at Appendix 1 indicate existing routes, proposed new routes and major upgrades.
-The majority of routes require feasibility studies to determine final alignments and treatments.
-Options will be assessed having regard to the network planning principles described previously, and other relevant considerations, such as proximity to pollution sources, impacts, and costs and complexity of implementation.
-It is intended that the network maps be updated regularly, as studies are completed and works implemented.

 The proposed network is ambitious.
 Works will be staged and may not be fully completed to the desired standard within the life of this Plan.
-In our prioritisation and staging, we will consider potential for low cost, readily-implemented measures that will improve safety and connectivity in the short term, with concurrent investigation and progression of long term solutions.
+In our prioritisation and staging, we will consider potential for low cost, readilyimplemented measures that will improve safety and connectivity in the short term, with concurrent investigation and progression of long term solutions.